ArtifexSoftware/aptest/README.rst

 We allow specification of a custom ssh private key that allows access to the smartoffice/smartoffice-neo repositories;
-this is required when PyMuPDFPro builds SmartOffice because of how the SmartOffice build system works.
+this may be required when pymupdfpro builds SmartOffice because of how the SmartOffice build system works.

 * If required, this key should be provided in file ``thirdparty-so-key`` in the